tomakehurst/saboteur/README.md

 It's also likely that adding multiple DELAY and/or PACKET_LOSS rules will not work correctly.

 Fixes are coming for both of these issues.

+Finally, please don't use this in production (yet)!
+It's in no way secure, and would make an ideal attack vector for anyone wanting to DoS your site.

+I'm considering trying to make the agent secure enough to be used as a building block for a chaos monkey.
+Again, any feedback on the usefulness of this would be appreciated!